Tworye01/Oaxaca-Restaurant-App/README.md

 # Oaxaca
+Restaurant website for Customers and Staff

-Team Project Module, Oaxaca!
+Team Project Module, Oaxaca

+A group of 7 people did the Team Project, mostly worked on the Websockets, Database functionality and frontend side of the project.

-Commit history has been wiped.
+Commit history has been wiped and forked.

 ## Managment System